Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 ---

-## 3.4 Scalability & Standards
+## 3.4 Operational Compliance & Context

+This section details how the current prototype aligns with relevant industrial standards, safety requirements, and sustainability goals.

+### 3.4.1 Relevant Standards

+The eMAR system is designed to align with key healthcare and industrial standards:

+- **Industrial Communication (IEC 61131-3):** The Modbus interface uses standard function codes (FC3, FC5, FC16) to ensure compatibility with PLCs.
+- **Network Infrastructure (IEEE 802.3):** All device communication operates over standard Ethernet infrastructure, ensuring ease of integration.
+- **Protection Ratings (IEC 60529):** The enclosure design targets **IP54** protection to prevent ingress of dust and splashing water, suitable for clinical environments where cleaning and disinfection occur regularly.
+- **Data Security (HTTPS):** All cloud API communications utilize HTTPS (TLS 1.2+) to ensure encryption in transit.

+### 3.4.2 Privacy & Data Safety

+In the current implementation, patient data is protected through:
+- **Input Sanitization:** Prevention of injection attacks via rigorous input validation.
+- **Primary Key Abstraction:** The Patient ID serves as the primary linkage key.
+- **Access Control:** The system requires API keys for all cloud interactions, preventing unauthorized public access.

+*Note: While the prototype provides functional security, commercial deployment would require additional hardening (detailed in Section 3.5).*

+### 3.4.3 Sustainability Features

+The system incorporates specific features to minimize environmental impact:
+- **Energy Efficiency:** The HMI firmware is configured to enter a **low-power standby mode** (backlight dimming) after 5 minutes of inactivity, reducing display power consumption by ~60% during idle periods.
+- **Hardware Longevity:** The support for Modbus protocol allows integration with existing industrial hardware, extending the useful life of legacy PLCs and HMIs and reducing e-waste.
+- **Data Minimization:** The system stores only operationally necessary data, reducing storage overhead.

+---

+## 3.5 Future Considerations & Scalability

+To transition from the current prototype to a fully compliant commercial product, several architectural evolutions and enhancements are proposed.

-### 3.4.1 Scalability Pathway
+### 3.5.1 Scalability Pathway

 The current prototype is designed for a single hospital ward (approximately 20 patients).
-Scaling to enterprise deployment (2,000+ patients across multiple facilities) requires architectural evolution:
+Scaling to enterprise deployment (2,000+ patients across multiple facilities) requires the following architectural evolution:

 **Current State → Production Migration:**